Skip to main content

 What is different about Standard Model Agencies (SMA)

-The agency manages your workers.
+The agency coordinates your workers.
 When you select a Standard Model Agency you get the most support from an agency.
 Workers can provide hourly attendant care, skills training, relief care and day support activities.

 If you choose a Standard Model Agency, you can expect: